Mahesh8123/intelrepo/README.md

-# Intel-Unnati Training Program project submission- Rennaisance Squad from Sri Sairam College of Engineering Bengaluru under the mentorship of Prof. Mohan Nikam
+# Intel-Unnati Training Program project submission- Rennaisance Squad from Sri Sairam College of Engineering Bengalu

 # To run the Social Distance Detection project using the Intelrepo code, follow these steps: